asavinov/sc-core/README.md

 Operations with data are performed by defining new columns in terms of already existing columns.
 Stream Commandr relies on the concept-oriented model as its theoretical foundation.

+# Build

+The following steps have to be performed:
+* Build the project by executing gradle build
+* Publish the library by executing gradle publish

 # Change Log

 A list of changes for each release can be found in the UI project.

+* v0.7.0 (2017-06-xx)
 * v0.6.0 (2017-05-14)
 * v0.5.0 (2017-03-19)
 * v0.4.0 (2017-02-12)